 Here’s what happens when two ambient soundscape nerds meet a bassist who is adamant about 70s funk and a drummer who couldn’t care less about what happens beyond the cymbals: a stir-fry of unexpanded energies coming from mundane 9-5ers with yet-to-be-realised musical ambitions, wok-tossed to rhythmic perfection.

-Enter Sindo, a Singaporean psychedelic rock quartet consisting of guitarists Harith Mustaffa and Rudy Swandi, drummer Zairudy Zairunie and bassist Hilmi “Phil Mango” Eddie Shah, named after a building which houses a jamming studio in a printing shop.
+Enter Sindo, a Singaporean psychedelic rock quartet consisting of guitarists Harith Mustaffa and Rudy Swandi, drummer Zairudy Zairunie and bassist Hilmi “Phil Mingo” Eddie Shah, named after a building which houses a jamming studio in a printing shop.

 Sindo, the Cai Png Instrumental Band that’s a Feast for the Ears